 A lovely couple who believe that everyone should be able to experience the travel adventures, regardless of your physical ability, age, finances or experience.

-They create useful travel guides which helps to move from armchair to airport.
-They believe that you don not need to typecast yourself as type of traveler.
-You can enjoy many types travels, just try what you can and love.
+They create useful travel guides which help to move from armchair to the airport.
+They believe that you do not need to typecast yourself as a type of traveler.
+You can enjoy many types of travels, just try what you can and love.

-Andrew and Emily consider themselves as slow-travelers, they love to to breathe, live and fall in love with every place they step foot in, rather than just get a passing glimpses.
-They are sharing they whole experience with you.
+Andrew and Emily consider themselves as slow-travelers, they love to breathe, live and fall in love with every place they step foot in, rather than just get a passing glimpse.
+They are sharing their whole experience with you.